ICube-IMAGeS/wiki-web/docs/contributing.md

 * modify the nav section of the mkdocs.yml file accordingly.<br>

-!!!tip
+!!! tip

     You can see your changes live locally using the `mkdocs serve` command.
 When everything is ready to be published, simply commit.
+Remember that clear and detailled commit messages help you to stay healthy and in a good mood.

 This website used Material for Mkdocs.
 You can quickly check up the available formatting [here](https://squidfunk.github.io/mkdocs-material/reference/).
 There are tons of pretty formatting options.
 Take the time to read the reference and try to use them wisely in order to make this documention somehow enjoyable to read.